BSc Microbiology: Career Path

 Working as a microbiologist can come with its own set of challenges, some of which include:

-• Keeping up with rapid advances in technology: The field of microbiology is constantly evolving, and microbiologists must stay current with new developments and research in the field.
+• Keeping up with rapid technological advances: Microbiology constantly evolves, and microbiologists must stay current with new developments and research.

-• Dealing with complex and time-consuming experiments: Microbiology experiments can be complex and time-consuming, and require a great deal of patience and attention to detail.
+• Dealing with complex and time-consuming experiments: Microbiology experiments can be complex and time-consuming and require great patience and attention to detail.

-• Limited funding: Research funding can be limited, which can make it difficult to conduct large-scale or long-term studies.
+• Limited funding: Research funding can be limited, making conducting large-scale or long-term studies difficult.

 • Difficulty in reproducibility: Microbiology research can be complex and challenging, and it can be difficult to reproduce results from one laboratory to another.